frankrobnik/caniblend/README.md

 # caniblend

-Food & Health – responsive web application to create custom smoothies and to search for ingredients and recipes to get detailed nutritional information about their composition.
+Food & Health – responsive web application to create custom smoothies.
+Search and blend ingredients and get detailed nutritional information about its composition.

 ## Tech stack